 Fetus Connecting in the Womb

 Touch is the first sense to develop.
 The fetus responds to touch of the developing lips and cheeks by 8 weeks.

 The sense of taste may develop by 12 weeks and sound at 22-24 weeks.

 Your unique fingerprint pattern resulted from environmental factors in the womb which influenced the genes.
-Find out more at Parents.com
+More about a developing fetus.

 The fate of the brain is followed through life – it constantly changes as a result of experience to provide the essence of an unique individual.